rizar/attention-lvcsr/README.md

 All the code is in `lvsr`.
 It is structured as follows:

-* the `datasets` folder contain the dataset classes.
+* the `datasets` folder contains the dataset classes.
 TIMIT and WSJ are available.
   It expects hdf5 tables in `$FUEL_DATA_PATH`, the one for TIMIT is called `timit.hdf5` and can be found at `/data/lisatmp3/bahdanau/timit.h5`